 The bus controller and microsequencer can operate on an instruction concurrently.
-The bus controller can perform a read or write while the microsequencer controls an effective address calculation or sets the condition codes.
-The microsequencer may also request a bus cycle that the bus controller cannot perform immediately.
+The bus controller can perform a read or write while the microsequencer controls an effective address calculation or sets the condition troller cannot perform immediately.
 In this case, the bus cycle is queued and the bus controller runs the cycle when the current cycle is complete.